 Our ’71 Dodge Demon project is going to make neck-snapping power courtesy of a couple of Comp Turbos plugged into our eBay Hemi.
 We briefly considered a modern overdrive, a stick, and even ogled a Lenco on eBay until fabricator Grant Peterson ended that conversation.
 He was correct.
-The right move was to stick with the classics on this throwback to the ’70s and bolt in a 727 TorqueFlite.
+The right move for our Dodge Demon was to stick with the classics on this throwback to the ’70s and bolt in a 727 TorqueFlite Performance Automatic.
 The only car that came close to beating the primer ’55 in the movie Two Lane Blacktop had one, and that’s good enough for us.

 The 727 first appeared in 1962 as the “early model” that had a large-spline input shaft and was sometimes operated with a push-button shifter.
-The transmission that was built for us by Performance Automatic (PA) in Gaithersburg, Maryland, is based on the later ’71 to ’78 model.
-It has a fine-spline input shaft and, when properly prepared, is suitable for 600 to 700 hp abuse at race car weight and can handle a 10- to 11-second street door-slammer, no problem.
+The transmission in our Dodge Demon was built for us by Performance Automatic (PA) in Gaithersburg, Maryland, and is based on the later ’71 to ’78 model.
+It has a fine-spline input shaft and, when the Performance Automatic transmission is properly prepared, is suitable for 600 to 700 hp abuse at race car weight and can handle a 10- to 11-second street door-slammer, no problem.
 Just don’t use the one designed for a lockup converter.
 The transmission continued in production in various forms until 1991, after which its design was absorbed into newer models.

 The Street Smart System